 It is possible to have all the images the same as above, or each item showing a different image:

 It is possible to rotate an image.
 For example, a vehicle on a map can be pointing in the direction of travel.
-The rotation field represents the number of degrees to rotate the image.
+The "Image Rotation" setting represents the number of degrees to rotate the image.

 Base64 encoded images

 If you need to include the image within the report, rather than referencing an external URL, then it is possible to encode your image as a base 64 string.
 There are many online tools (such as https://www.base64-image.de) that will covert images to this format.

 The following DAX creates a measure storing the plane icon, which can be used in the Image / WKT / SVG field

 Icon map natively supports Scalable Vector Graphics (SVG).
 The advantage of using SVG images on the map over raster formats such as PNG or JPEG, is that they will not become pixelated when they are increased in size.

 The house in this example is represented by the following measure: